-On March 1, 2011, Washington, DC- Therapeutic Communities of America announced that the Board of Directors has approved a name change of the association to Treatment Communities of America (TCA).
+On March 1, 2011, Washington, DC- Therapeutic Communities of America announced that the Board of Directors approved a name change of the association to Treatment Communities of America (TCA).

 TCA was founded in 1975 as a non for profit member-led professional association in the United States and Canada.
 The Therapeutic Community Model of Services has been evolving since 1946, with roots in social welfare, psychiatry, psychology, sociology and more recently, addiction treatment.